e0da/alt/README.md

 ===

 Google Chrome doesn't display image alt text in a tool tip.
 This extension fixes that by simply copying the alt text to the title attribute.
+The title attribute is not overwritten if it's already set. [jQuery.live] is used so that all images—even those loaded dynamically—are updated.

 Download and Install
 --------------------